SteffenKn/cloudflare-ddns-sync-cli/README.md

 ### cds sync <ip>

-Sync the DNS Record.
+Sync the DNS Records.
 If the ip is not set it will simply use your external ip.

 For example:
 ```
   cds sync 8.8.8.8
 ```

+### cds syncOnIpChange

+Sync the DNS Records as soon as the external ip differs from the ip set in the configured DNS Records.

+> Note: This will stop as soon as the terminal session ends, or when the command gets aborted.

 ## Get Your Cloudflare API Key